madelinehamilton/BiMMuDa/README.md

     4. A .txt file containing the song's lyrics, if there are any (see "List of Top Singles with Non-Vocal Main Melodies")

-The "metadata" directory contains three .csv files of metadata:
+The "metadata" directory contains two .csv files of metadata:

     1. bimmuda_per_song_metadata.csv contains the per-song metadata
     2. bimmuda_per_melody_metadata.csv contains the per-melody metadata